 A few minutes in a bowl of ice water puts live crabs into a dormant state, making their ultimate demise a bit less harrowing for all involved.

 You've cooked 'em.
-Now it's time to dive in and gobble up all that sweet, succulent crabmeat!
+Now it's time to dive in and gobble up the sweet, succulent crabmeat!

 You could break the shells with your bare hands (risking a bit of bloodshed), or ...